Arush1505/CustomerChurnNew/README.md

 # 📡 Telecom Customer Churn Prediction Pipeline

 ChurnGuard is an end-to-end Automated Machine Learning (AutoML) application designed to predict customer churn with high sensitivity.
-Built with Python, XGBoost, and Streamlit, it features a robust preprocessing pipeline that standardizes data, handles class imbalance, and provides actionable risk reports.
+Built with Python, Gradient Boost, and Streamlit, it features a robust preprocessing pipeline that standardizes data, handles class imbalance, and provides actionable risk reports.

 ---